On the distribution of equivalence classes of random symmetric p-adic matrices: Introduction

 \end{cor}

-We note that putting the Haar measure on the entries of a matrix is a natural choice for density problems since it is simply the counting measure, but there is also another less obvious reason.
-The Haar measure on the ring of integers of a local field is analogous to the standard Gaussian measure over $\RR$ due to its invariance properties (for exposition see Evans \cite{evans2001local}), which makes such a random matrix the analogue of a random matrix from the Gaussian Orthogonal Ensemble of Random Matrix Theory.
-In this setup, it is also interesting to compare the distribution of the elementary divisors with the distribution of the singular values of GOE.

-Random Matrix Theory over fields other than complexes has mostly been developing independently of the theory over the complex numbers.
-For an overview of Random Matrix Theory over finite fields and in particular cycle index techniques see Fulman \cite{fulman2002random}, and for an overview of rank problems and Stein's method see Fulman and Goldstein \cite{fulman2015stein}.
-One of the recent results exploring the similarities between theory over different fields is due to Gorodetsky and Rodgers \cite{gorodetsky2019traces}, in particular, they prove the finite field analogue of the fundamental result of Diaconis and Shahshahani \cite{diaconis1994eigenvalues} on the convergence of traces of unitary matrices to the normal distribution.
+We would like to add a bit more historical context on the development of random matrix theory over different fields.
+Random matrix theory over fields other than complexes has mostly been evolving independently of the theory over the complex numbers.
+For an overview of random matrix theory over finite fields and in particular cycle index techniques see Fulman \cite{fulman2002random}, and for an overview of rank problems and Stein's method see Fulman and Goldstein \cite{fulman2015stein}.
+One of the recent results exploring the similarities between theory over different fields is the work of Gorodetsky and Rodgers \cite{gorodetsky2019traces}, on the finite field analogue of the fundamental result of Diaconis and Shahshahani \cite{diaconis1994eigenvalues} on the convergence of traces of unitary matrices to the normal distribution.
+Ideas used in \cite{diaconis1994eigenvalues} rely heavily on representation theory and symmetric function theory.
+In our case, we may also observe that random $p$-adic matrices are intimately connected with Hall-Littlewood polynomials, which are a generalisation of Schur polynomials used in the work of Diaconis and Shahshahani.
+Optimistically, we may even expect that with appropriate normalisation results over $p$-adics should morph into the Euclidean case as $p \to \infty$, see for example \cite{van2021limits}.

-Random $p$-adic matrices have been studied to a smaller extent and mostly in a very different context.
-Some of the recent developments in this area are the works of Ellenberg, Jain, and Venkatesh \cite{ellenberg2011modeling}, Maples \cite{maples2013cokernels}, Matchett Wood \cite{wood2019random} on the connection with Cohen-Lenstra heuristics, and for the heuristics for ranks of elliptic curves based on random symmetric and alternating matrices see Poonen and Rains \cite{poonen2012random}, Bhargava, Kane, Lenstra, Poonen, and Rains \cite{bhargava2013modeling}, Poonen \cite{poonen2018heuristics}, Park, Poonen, and Matchett Wood \cite{park2016heuristic}.
+Random $p$-adic matrices have been studied to a smaller extent.
+Apart from the ones already mentioned, some of the recent developments in this area are the works of Ellenberg, Jain, and Venkatesh \cite{ellenberg2011modeling} on modelling $\lambda$-invariants, and Poonen and Rains \cite{poonen2012random}, Bhargava, Kane, Lenstra, Poonen, and Rains \cite{bhargava2013modeling}, Poonen \cite{poonen2018heuristics}, Park, Poonen, and Matchett Wood \cite{park2016heuristic} on the heuristics for ranks of elliptic curves based on random symmetric and alternating matrices.
+In light of these efforts it makes sense to try and better understand the behaviour of different random matrix models on the structural level.
+More precisely, one may ask what structural properties random matrices over $\FF_p$ or $\ZZ_p$ share with the objects they are modelling.